Bhuvanashri2364-KB/sales-performance-analysis/README.md

 ## Dashboard Preview
 ![Dashboard](dashboard_preview.png)

+## Business Impact

+This analysis provides actionable insights to improve profitability by optimizing discount strategies, identifying underperforming products, and focusing on high-margin categories.
+These findings can help businesses make data-driven pricing and inventory decisions.

 ## Conclusion
 Business profitability is not driven by sales alone.
 Discount strategy plays a major role, especially in underperforming categories like Furniture.